AuthorCarpentry/FSCI-2018/03-modifying-appearance.md

 `word_document` and `html_document` formats.
 Then use the knit button to see the results.

-Thee are options that impact the appearance of the TOC.
-For example, you can a layer of sections (like 'Metadata' under Data being collected) by using the option 'toc_depth: 2'
+There are options that impact the appearance of the TOC.
+For example, you can remove a layer of TOC sections (like 'Metadata' under Data being collected) by using the option 'toc_depth: 2'

 ### Section Numbers and Formatting